MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">6.</td>
   <td class="tg-yw4l">Haven't you heard I'm Sakamoto</td>
   <td class="tg-yw4l">Sophisticated, suave, sublime; all words which describe the exceedingly handsome and patently perfect Sakamoto.
-Though it is only his first day in high school, his attractiveness, intelligence, and charm already has the girls swooning and the guys fuming with jealousy.</td>
+Though it is only his first day in high school, his attractiveness, intelligence, and charm already have the girls swooning and the guys fuming with jealousy.</td>
   <td class="tg-yw4l"><a href="https://zoro.to/havent-you-heard-im-sakamoto-1247?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>